-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE Enquired whether there will be a certificate which could be signed by the landowner as proof that the rectification of damages and rehabilitation was done to the satisfaction of the landowner.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE proposed pipeline.
+Enquired whether there will be a certificate which could be signed by the landowner as proof that the rectification of damages and rehabilitation was done to the satisfaction of the landowner.
 G. Emslie (Farm Fancy 556 LQ) Waterfall Lodge (22 June 2009) SvE mentioned that this could be included in the EMP.
 6.1.13.
 Enquired when an engineer will walk the proposed pipeline route with him on his farm as he would like to see exactly where the proposed line will be located.
 W. Emslie (Goedehoop 552 LQ) Waterfall Lodge (22 June 2009) JvdM indicated that KV3 has only been appointed for the planning and initial design phase for this proposed pipeline.
 Indicated that it will be the responsibility of the engineer appointed for the final design and implementation phase to show landowners exactly where the pipeline will be located on their properties.
 As part of the baseline assessment to be done for the proposed route the whole route will be walked to identify all existing infrastructure that might be affected.
 The exact location of the proposed route will only be known after the detail designs have been finalised.
-6.1.14.
 Everyone present expressed concern regarding disturbance to game.
 Indicated that game stays clear of areas where disturbance occurred for at least two days.
 Mentioned that should drinking points be disturbed that game will not consume any water for at least two days.
 All landowners present at meeting Waterfall Lodge (22 June 2010) SvE noted comment.
 Provision made in EMP for managing impacts to game.
 Requisite discussions to be held with directly affected landowners, TCTA and ECO to determine individual requirements.
-6.1.15. construction of a pipeline on his property, and that he will not allow the construction of a pipeline on his property.
+Indicated that he is opposed the construction of a pipeline on his property, and that he will not allow the construction of a pipeline on his property.
 P. Lampreght (Farm Zeeland 526) Meeting Farm Zeeland 556 (22 June 2009) SvE noted comment and enquired what the reasons are for being opposed to the proposed pipeline construction.
-6.1.16. was damaged during blasting activities undertaken for the previous pipeline construction.
+Indicated that 1km of game fence was damaged during blasting activities undertaken for the previous pipeline construction.
 Mentioned that his farm is fenced off with a double game fence, which costs around R 1 million.
 Mentioned that he will not allow anyone to damage his game fence.
 P. Lampreght (Farm Zeeland 526) Meeting Farm Zeeland 556 (22 June 2009) SvE Indicated that rectification of damage to property will be included in the EMP.
 Mentioned that costs for the rectification damages should be added to the compensation amount, or fences damaged during construction should be fixed by the contractor.
 6.1.17.
 Mentioned that the access road to the Farm of Frits Heukelman will be blocked off as a result of pipeline construction.
 P. Lampreght (Farm Zeeland 526) Meeting Farm Zeeland 556 (22 June 2009) Access to properties will be maintained during construction when required.
 See response under item 6.1.7.
-6.1.18.
-Mentioned that the game which P. Lampreght Meeting Farm Zeeland SvE indicated that guidelines for the protection of game and fixing of damaged game fences